gscbravo/inf/README.md

 ## TODO

-- [ ] Make sure this works with multiple processes as workers
 - [ ] Website admin area to configure settings
 - [ ] Tripcodes
 - [ ] Image upload